 The keto diet may offer a lot of health benefits, but it comes with some risks as well.
 Staying on this diet long-term can have adverse effects on your health, such as the increased risk of kidney stones, vitamin and mineral deficiencies, and fat build-up in the liver.

 The keto diet has various side effects known as the keto flu.
 These side effects may include fatigue, nausea, constipation, low blood sugar, headaches, and vomiting.
 These symptoms are normal at the beginning of the keto diet because your body is adjusting to its new source of energy.
 The keto diet is not suitable for everyone.
 It should be avoided by people with eating disorders, pancreatitis, or kidney disease.
-Breastfeeding and pregnant women, and insulin-dependent people should avoid this diet as well.
+Moreover, individuals suffering from eating disorders could also explore and consult an eating disorder therapy clinic to improve their condition.
+If such people adopt a keto diet, it can deteriorate their condition and may cause severe physical and mental harm.
+In addition, breastfeeding and pregnant women, and insulin-dependent people should also steer clear of this diet.

 That is why you should speak with your doctor before you change your diet.
 The keto diet severely limits carbs, but some carbs offer health benefits.
 If you prefer a less restrictive diet, you should adapt one that includes a wide range of healthful fats, nutritious protein sources, and nutrient-dense, fibrous carbohydrates like vegetables and fruits.